ibm-cloud-docs/api-handbook/design/types.md

 {:external: .external}
 {:important: .important}
+{:note: .note}

 # Types
 {: #types}

 Types define particular kinds of values.
-Each field in a model MUST have exactly one type, and fields of some types cannot be nullable, optional, or mutable.
+Each field in a model MUST have exactly one type, and fields of some types cannot be optional, mutable, or (even in JSON merge patch requests) nullable.
 Types also govern how a value from (or for) a particular field can be represented in JSON and in query parameters.

 The following types are described below: